borntofrappe/flutter-dev/material_design/README.md

 ---

-Create `colors.dart` to specify a few color values in hex color and one color from the `Colors` class, pointing to the Material color palette.
+Create `colors.dart` to specify a few color values in hex format and from the `Colors` class, pointing to the Material palette.

 ```dart
 const kShrinePink50 = Color(0xFFFEEAE6);